 HK Army HSTL Thermal Goggle Review

-What's going on guys?
-It's Tony from Lone Wolf Paintball, and today I'm introducing to you the HSTL Base Goggles.
 Now you might be wondering, you know, what are the HSTL Base Goggles?
-Brand new on the market, coming with a dual pane thermal lens, or if you guys wanna, you know, spend a little less money, it also come with the single pane lens, not thermal.
+Brand new on the market, coming with a dual pane thermal lens, or if you guys wanna, you know, spend a little less money, it also comes with the single pane lens, not thermal.
 So, yeah, I mean, let's pretty much just kinda dive into what are the features of the goggle.
 So you guys can see down here, it does, I mean, I would obviously.
 Mark, would you gear these towards newer players?

 [Mark] I would say these are beginner goggles for sure.